11-12 May 2018

 This series of workshops led by artists, writers, political theorists and urban foragers investigates the feral as a transgressive force with the power to corrode and infract anthropocentric and patriarchal systems, as well as through the actual entanglements of ferality in the streams of artistic, political and ecological practice.
 Could ferality be a useful concept for theory and practice against species extinction?
 How can poetry provide a language to express this loss and imagine more-than-human futures?
 What is the place of the feral in the urban environment and how can it become a source of physical and spiritual nourishment?
 Could the excavation of a fragment of intertwined political and natural history trigger a critical stance towards the present?
 How can ferality be deployed to infiltrate and subvert economic networks?
 In what way could the concept of feral citizenship allow us to navigate the current political moment?

-Make a web page with Mobirise
+Start a web page with Mobirise